2006 MRAR Racer Newsletter #2 August 4, 2006 Sam Council, Course Designer

 Alternate routes are designed to shorten course sections.
 Don’t argue with raceofficials when they direct you onto an alternate course…get moving and take thealternate route.
 This will likely save you from a race-ending DNF(Did Not Finish)later.

 Teams placed on alternate routes remain qualified teams.
 No DNFs (Did NotFinish).
 No alternate rankings.
 You still have a chance to win the race.
 You willmiss checkpoints however, and will not accumulate those points.
 In the rankings,nothing will indicate you missed any cutoff.
+2006 MRAR – Penalties This is a new section.

 In most instances, penalties will be assessed by subtracting checkpoint “points”rather than assessing time penalties.
 This is quite severe, since there are only20 or so checkpoint locations.

 As your team successfully completes gear check, you will receive maps and raceinstructions.
 These instructions will include rules and restrictions that must befollowed.
+2006 MRAR – Two-person Teams Only 3-person teams may register for the Midnight Rush.
+However, two-person teams will be permitted to race in the event a teammate is forced to withdraw.

 Two-person teams will be ranked in the cellar, just above the DNFs, bankrobbers, and cattle rustlers.
 In the rankings, nothing will indicate you finished asa two-person team.
+2006 MRAR – Hydration Alert!
+This is a new section.

 No, you aren’t racing in a desert.
 You may be encountering higher elevations forsustained periods.
 You may be traveling these elevations at night.
 Locatingwater sources in these conditions may be difficult.

 The two most important items during gear check will be a water purificationsystem and fluid storage capacity greater than 80 ounces.
+2006 MRAR – Paddle Section This is a new section.

 Current water levels are perfect for adventure racing…no kidding.
 Class IIIrapids have been reduced to babbling brooks flowing around house-sizedboulders.
 Class II rapids are spread thinly across river-wide ledges.
 Watertemperature is a wonderful 84-86 degrees.
 Sounds like a lazy day at a fancyspa, doesn’t it?
-You will have portage opportunities…before, during, and after the paddle section.

 During gear check, two of your teammates will follow written instructions totransport your bikes and canoe to designated drop zones.
 After they depart HQ,race maps, race instructions, and passports will be issued to your teammate whoremains behind.